 Mother comes up behind Denny and scolds him for answering the phone, momentarily at least turning the mother into her own sort of monster.
 With both parents lying to him or hiding things from him Denny is totally alone in the world.
 We are even told in this scene that he’s never even had a babysitter.
 Denny realises ‘he’s never been really alone’, which is the opposite of reality — Denny is nothing if not perpetually alone in the world.

 Double carriage return, back to the present.
 ‘Answering the telephone’ are the two incidents that link this scene to the flashback scenes.

 Desire Is Solidified

 “Suddenly he was eager for the telephone to ring.”
 This marks a change in Denny.
 He desires something.
 Until now he has been completely passive.
-He has been hankering for some kind of battle, and this person on the other end of the line is going to provide him with one.
+He has been hankering for some kind of big struggle, and this person on the other end of the line is going to provide him with one.
 Ironically, as soon as he wants the phone call it doesn’t come in the middle of the night.

 “But something had awakened him.”
 Turns out to be his father.
 This is almost mandatory in a horror story: Once the main character starts to be scared they are on edge (as the audience is).
 Something will happen but it turns out to be benign.
 In the Australian crocodile horror movie Black Water, something nudges ominously against the tin boat, but it turns out to be a petrol can.
 Minutes later the entire boat is overturned by an evil croc.
 Audiences know this trick as used in horror stories, but it works anyway.
 It may even be mandatory, though I’ve yet to explore that sufficiently.